knjcode/autometa/README.md

 ## Multiple worksheets

-You can generate data from each worksheet of Excel spreadsheet.
+You can get data from each worksheet of Excel spreadsheets.

 ## Templates directory